Creating custom language plugins

 In the Elm architecture, you need to define type representing state and a type representing events that can happen in the application.
 You then define two functions:

-takes the current state and renders the user interface using a virtual DOM library.update
+rendertakes the current state and renders the user interface using a virtual DOM library.updatetakes the current state, event that occurred and calculates the new state.

 When implementing language plugin, your state type needs to implement the

-EditorState
+EditorState interface

-of the code block together with a Block
+and store unique id of the code block together with a Block object, so a

 state with no extra features and empty event type look as follows: